-How we do Trigger Point Therapy – This is How (and Why) We Do It
+The Morales Method® Approach to Trigger Point Therapy – How (and Why) We Do It

 I recently promoted a Trigger Point Therapy workshop being taught by a Morales Method® Certified Instructor and I was posed an interesting question.
 It went (sort of) like this: “How is your approach different from the classic approach to Trigger Point Therapy?”